 I reached out to Elizabeth and asked her if she would be interested in taking part in one of my mini-stories and I was so happy that she agreed.
 As an owner of a successful independent shop that has won lots of awards over the years and who sell across a number of categories I thought she would have some great advice for you and I'm so pleased to share it with you below.

 I am always looking.
 I never have a day off in that sense!
 If I spot something on holiday in a shop I like the look of I will do some research to find the supplier.
 I picked up one of our soap companies we stock like this.
 I was on holiday in the lake district and saw these super gorgeous soaps, purchased one, and tested it out at home.
 Then when I decided the product was good I contacted the company to see if they would work with us.

 I also like it when one of the agents we work with recommends a brand to us, this has opened the door to us stocking some really good brands, I also do the more traditional attending buying fairs although recently, it feels like the same old same old.
 I think I prefer to hunt out new suppliers!

 What makes you say yes to a new supplier?

 Post.
 Always!
-I am known for being super grumpy, and nothing irritates me more than someone calling on spec to try and sell me anything (not just stock - card machines cctv services etc).
+I am known for being super grumpy, and nothing irritates me more than someone calling me to try and sell me anything (not just stock - card machines, CCTV services, etc).
 I just don't have enough time in a day for a sales pitch.
-I always read and look through brochures and if a product interests me I will keep the brochure and decide if,and when,it would be the right time for me to order with them then I usually get in touch to arrange this.
+I always read and look through brochures and if a product interests me I will keep the brochure and decide if, and when, it would be the right time for me to order with them then I usually get in touch to arrange this.

 What makes a supplier a good supplier?